stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 -------------------

 But what if all monitors fail at the same time?
-Since users are encouraged to deploy at least three (and preferably five) monitors in a Ceph cluster, the chance of simultaneous failure is rare.
+Since users are encouraged to deploy at least three (and preferably five) monitors in a Stone cluster, the chance of simultaneous failure is rare.
 But unplanned power-downs in a data center with improperly configured disk/fs settings could fail the underlying file system, and hence kill all the monitors.
 In this case, we can recover the monitor store with the